Immersive Cooling Infrastructure

 Reduce data center footprint by up to 50%

-Immersion cooling submerges IT hardware, mainly GPU’s in a thermally conductive dielectric fluid, allowing heat to be removed directly from components rather than through air.
+Immersive cooling submerges IT hardware, mainly GPU’s in a thermally conductive dielectric fluid, allowing heat to be removed directly from components rather than through air.
 By eliminating server fans and reducing hotspots, this approach enables higher thermal headroom for AI training, inference, and HPC workloads.
-The result is more stable cluster performance, sustained compute output for GPU-class nodes, and tighter control of thermal envelopes under continuous load.
+The result is more stable cluster performance, with significant lower PUE.
+Ultimately resulting in sustained high compute output for GPU-class nodes, and tighter control of thermal envelopes under continuous load.

-Considering Immersion Cooling for GPU Clusters or HPC?
+Considering Immersive Cooling for GPU Clusters or HPC?

-Let’s design a pilot-to-production immersion plan covering tanks, fluids, power, and heat rejection—with clear SLAs and a costed Day 1 → Day N roadmap.
+Let’s design a pilot-to-production immersive plan covering tanks, fluids, power, and heat rejection—with clear SLAs and a costed Day 1 → Day N roadmap.

 High Density Power Delivery